-In this tutorial we will show you how to install Ansible on Debian 9.
+In this tutorial, we will show you how to install Ansible on Debian 9.
 For those of you who didn’t know, Ansible is a radically simple IT automation engine that simplifies cloud computing, configuration management, program setup, intra-service orchestration, and several other IT needs.
-Ansible uses a very simple language (YAML, in the form of Ansible Playbooks) that allow you to spell out your automation jobs in a way that means plain English.
-Using Ansible you can control, multi host or device simultaneously using a single command.
-You don’t need install client in apparatus or each server.
+Ansible uses a very simple language (YAML, in the form of Ansible Playbooks) that allows you to spell out your automation jobs in a way that means plain English.
+Using Ansible you can control, multi-host, or device simultaneously using a single command.
+You don’t need to install the client in the apparatus or each server.

 Install Ansible on Debian 9 Stretch

 Step 1.
 Before we install any software, it’s important to make sure your system is up to date by running these following apt-get commands in the terminal:

 Use the following Linux command will list all available Ansible stable versions:

 ### git branch -a | grep stable remotes/origin/stable-1.9 remotes/origin/stable-2.0 remotes/origin/stable-2.0-network remotes/origin/stable-126.96.36.199 remotes/origin/stable-2.1 remotes/origin/stable-2.2 remotes/origin/stable-2.3